Last updated

 Challenges without a CRM

-• Inefficient processes: Manual data entry and fragmented tools slow down workflow and reduce productivity.
+• Inefficient deal processes: Manual data entry, duplicate contact management, and fragmented communication tools slow down time-sensitive M&A transactions where speed determines success.

 Benefits of a CRM